singshun/epl-home-court-advantage/README.md

 Steps:

-1. Download both data source file and juypter notebook and save them in the same location
+1. Open the juypter notebook to view the analysis.

-2. Run the juypter notebook.

 Data retrived from: http://www.football-data.co.uk